Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 44 dive operators and dive at 27 locations that Japan has to offer.
+Discover Japan, connect with 44 dive operators and dive at 27 locations.

 Japan is renowned for its captivating landscapes, ancient traditions, and technological innovations.
 Beneath its coastal waters lies a less-explored world filled with remarkable diving experiences, from the subtropical islands of Okinawa to the rugged northern coastlines of Hokkaido.
 Japan’s unique geographic position offers a diverse range of marine environments, making it a compelling destination for divers of every experience level.